-- Proposals from applicants that do not meet the eligibility criteria as outlined in 2.4: or - Proposals that do not comply with bid submission and/or required format instructions as specified in 2.9; or - Proposals from eligible not-for-profit applicants who have not completed Vendor Prequalification, as described in 2.9, by the proposal due date and time noted in Section 2.2 Key Events/Timeline.
+- Proposals from applicants that do not meet the eligibility criteria as outlined in 2.4; or - Proposals that do not comply with bid submission and/or required format instructions as specified in 2.9; or - Proposals from eligible not-for-profit applicants who have not completed Vendor Prequalification, as described in 2.9, by the proposal due date and time noted in Section 2.2 Key Events/Timeline: or - Proposals from applicants that are not in good standing with the Office of Mental Health.

-2.8 Grants Gateway Requirement
+2.8 SFS Prequalification Requirement

-Pursuant to the New York State Division of Budget Bulletin H-1032, dated June 7, 2013, New York State has instituted key reform initiatives to the grant contract process which require not-for-profits to be prequalified in order to apply for NYS Grant Funding.
+Pursuant to the New York State Division of Budget Bulletin H-1032, dated June 7, 2013, New York State has instituted key reform initiatives to the grant contract process which require not-for-profits to be Prequalified in order for proposals to be evaluated and any resulting contracts executed.

-Proposals received from eligible not-for-profit applicants who have not been Prequalified by the proposal due date and time noted in Section 2.2 Key Events/Timeline cannot be evaluated; therefore, such proposals will be disqualified from further consideration.
+Proposals received from eligible not-for-profit applicants who have not been Prequalified by the proposal due date of 2:00 PM EST on as per section 2.2 will not be able to submit their bid response through SFS.

 Please do not delay in beginning and completing the prequalification process.
 The State reserves five (5) days to review submitted prequalification applications.
-Prequalification applications submitted to the State for review less than five (5) days prior to the RFP due date and time may not be considered.
+Pregualification applications submitted to the

+State for review less than 5 days prior to the RFP due date and time may not be considered.
 Applicants should not assume their prequalification information will be reviewed if they do not adhere to this timeframe.